netj/3x/docs/tutorial/README.md

 Suppose for a fair measurement of `sortingTime`, we want to execute the runs on a shared remote machine instead of our local machine.
-As long as the remote machine is accessible via *ssh* (*Secure SHell*), 3X can execute runs on them remotely and take care of the relevant data transfer forth and back.
+As long as the remote machine is accessible via *ssh* (*Secure SHell*), 3X can execute runs on them remotely and take care of the relevant data transfer there and back.

 The following command defines a target named `rocky` that executes runs on the host `rocky.Stanford.EDU` using the directory `~/3x-tmp/` for temporary storage.